By Professor Kenneth P. Vickery, North Carolina State University

 Great Zimbabwe was well situated to take advantage of both the high-country pasturage and the low-country pasturage, or in southern African terminology, the high-veld and low-veld.
 In the much drier winter months, you could move cattle down into the lower country and take advantage of still-flowing rivers and pasturage there.

 Discoveries at Great Zimbabwe

-There’s no question that we see an enormous multiplication in wealth, as measured by the presence and the possession of cattle, and there is some interesting evidence that comes from this of what we might call the royal, or at least the elite, lifestyle.
-In the 1960s and 1970s, some excavators intentionally began to collect fragments of animal bones to try to get some clues about Great Zimbabwe.
-They collected something like 140,000 pieces, and they did a fairly detailed examination of no less than 20,000 or so of them.
-Of the 20,000, all but 263 of them—far more than 99%—were, in fact, cattle bones.
+There’s no question that we see an enormous multiplication in wealth, as measured by the presence and the possession of cattle.
+There is some interesting evidence that comes from this of what we might call the royal, or at least the elite, lifestyle.
+In the 1960s and 1970s, some excavators intentionally began to collect fragments of animal bones to try to gather clues about Great Zimbabwe.
+They collected approximately 140,000 pieces, and they conducted a fairly detailed examination of no less than 20,000 or so of them.
+Of the 20,000, all but 263 of them—far more than 99 percent—were cattle bones.